Will Wright (actor)

 William Henry Wright (March 26, 1894 – June 19, 1962) was an American actor.
 He was frequently cast in Westerns and as a curmudgeonly and argumentative old man.
 Over the course of his career, Wright appeared in more than 200 film and television roles.

 Career

 Born in San Francisco, Wright worked as a newspaperman before beginning a career in show business.
 He started his acting career in vaudeville and later moved to the stage.
 Wright also worked in radio, appearing in more than 5,000 radio programs.
 His radio performances have included Zeb on Al Pearce and His Gang, George Honeywell in My Little Margie, Mahoney on Glamour Manor and the title character, Ephraim Tutt in The Amazing Mr. Tutt.
-He has also guest starred on radio shows, such as The Man Called X, The Charlotte Greenwood Show and The Jack Benny Program (he later appeared on the television version of the program).
+He also guest starred on radio shows, such as The Man Called X, The Charlotte Greenwood Show and The Jack Benny Program (he later appeared on the television version of the program).